sekar3s/Terraform-Lab/Lab/Lab 05 (OPTIONAL) - Provision:Automate Changes.md

 #### <ins> CONCLUSION <ins>

-In this lab, you learned

-1. How to manage resources that are not managed by Terraform

-2. How to provision a machine with incremental changes
+**Congrats!
+In this lab, you learned how to provision a machine with incremental changes**